cooper/evented-configuration/README.md

 # History

 The Evented::Configuration parser first appeared procedurally in juno-ircd version 2.
 The format has not changed since.
 The parser was used in several other IRC softwares, including foxy-java IRC bot and ntirc IRC client.
 It was also included in all versions of juno-ircd succeeding juno2: juno3, juno-mesh, and juno5.
 In the Arinity IRC services package, the parser had a basic objective interface.
 However, Evented::Configuration was not based on this interface.
 Evented::Configuration appeared initially in UICd, the Universal Internet Chat server daemon.

+# See also

+* [EventedObject](https://github.com/cooper/evented-object) - an event framework and the base class of Evented::Configuration.
+* [Evented::Database](https://github.com/cooper/evented-database) - a database built upon Evented::Configuration with seamless database functionality added to a configuration class.